 Nebraska Student Assessment (NeSA) - Nebraska students take the NeSA tests in reading and math every year from third grade through middle school, and again in their junior year of high school.
 All students also take a writing assessment in fourth and eighth grade and a science assessment is under development.

-Nebraska Medical Assistant Certification Exam - Find information on how to become certified or registered as a medical assistant in Nebraska.
+Nebraska Nursing Assistant and Nurse Aide Guide - Find information on the qualifications to work as a nursing assistant or nurse aide in Nebraska.

 Nebraska Plumbing Exams and Licensure - Find information on testing and licensing requirements to become a plumber in Nebraska.